 Know your choices

 If you design buildings considering the use of Fe 500 steel in construction, it could help reduce the volume of steel used and reduce the column size.
 And the savings on this count could more than compensate for the higher price of Fe 500 grade steel.
-The rosy part aside, Fe 500 grade steel could pose quite a few site specific issues during construction, especially for small builders.
-A higher strength and lower ductility means that Fe 500 bars do not bend easily.
-For example, a 12 mm rebar of Fe 500 breaks when bent into a perfect ‘U’ shape with zero radius, unlike a similar rebar of Fe-415 grade.
+The rosy part aside, Fe 500 grade steel could pose quite a few site-specific issues during construction, especially for small builders.
+Higher strength and lower ductility mean that Fe 500 bars do not bend easily.
+For example, a 12 mm rebar of Fe 500 breaks when bent into a perfect ‘U’ shape with zero radii, unlike similar rebar of Fe-415 grade.
 It might cause it to crack, too.
 Manual bending takes its toll on the masons.
 Hence hydraulic bending machines have to be used to bend the bar.
-Weldability too is an issue with Fe 500 grade steels.
+Weldability too is an issue with Fe 500-grade steels.

 The increasing demand for Fe 500 grade steel in the market and the inability to solve the problems associated with it provides ample room for such fraudsters.
 If the Fe 500 steel you bought bends easily and offers no issues with workability, you might have been taken for a ride.
 After all, India is a country where the government has not yet been able to mandate ISI certification for steel makers.
 So, before you set out to purchase steel for your dream home, assure yourself that you go for the right grade.
 If you have a premium for space, a design that has factored in the use of Fe 500 steel, and have access to factory-cut steel, it is all for you.
 For the rest, Fe 415 will be the choice.
 And when in doubt, ask your engineer.

 IS:1786 (Fe 415)

 Tensile Strength,N/mm2:10% over YS

 Yield Stress,N/mm2: 500 (minimum)